nandika0602/DOM/README.md

-Autocomplete Feature with API Integration
+Autocomplete Feature with API Integration using DOM manipulation

 Overview
 => This project implements an autocomplete feature using data retrieved from an API.